Use the API Module to create, update, delete, and export data from KaiNexus into JSON and .XLSX format.

 - Click in the top right corner of the page.

-- You are required to enter a name for this key and assign it to at least one Network Location.
+- In the resulting window, enter a name for this key and assign it to at least one Network Location.
 You also have the option of granting any Roles you’d like.
 Again, the Locations and Roles determine what items a key can access.

 - Click .